sami-badawi/shapelogic-typescript/README.md

 ## Minimal Dependencies

 Most browsers are close to 100% ES6 / ES2015 completeness.

-Since there are no users of ShapeLogic TypeScript yet the focus is on simplicity and minimal dependencies.
+ShapeLogic TypeScript's focus is on simplicity and minimal dependencies, not on transpiling to ES5 to work in more browsers.

 # Dependencies